Charles W. Bryan

 Charles Wayland Bryan (February 10, 1867 – March 4, 1945) was an American businessman and politician who served as the 20th and 23rd Governor of Nebraska, and Mayor of Lincoln, Nebraska, and was the Democratic nominee for Vice President in 1924.
-He was the younger brother of Secretary of State William Jennings Bryan, who was the Democratic nominee for President in 1896, 1900, and 1908.
+He was the younger brother of William Jennings Bryan.

 Early life

 Charles Wayland Bryan was born in Salem, Illinois on February 10, 1867, to Silas Lillard Bryan and Mariah Elizabeth (Jennings) Bryan.
 Silas Bryan had been born in 1822 and had established a legal practice in Salem in 1851.
 He married Mariah, a former student of his at McKendree College, in 1852.
 Of Scots-Irish and English ancestry, Silas Bryan was an avid Jacksonian Democrat.
 He won election as a state circuit judge and in 1866 moved his family to a 520 acre farm north of Salem, living in a ten-room house that was the envy of Marion County.
 Silas served in various local positions and sought election to Congress in 1872, but was narrowly defeated by the Republican candidate.
 An admirer of Andrew Jackson and Stephen A. Douglas, Silas passed on his Democratic affiliation to his son, William, who would remain a life-long Democrat.
 Charles' cousin, William Sherman Jennings, was also a prominent Democrat.

 Charles was one of nine children of Silas and Mariah, the first three of their children died during infancy.
 He had four of whom lived to adulthood.
 Silas was a Baptist and Mariah was a Methodist.

 Bryan attended both the University of Chicago and Illinois College in Jacksonville.
-He married Elizabeth Louise Brokaw on November 29, 1892.
-They had three children.
+He married Elizabeth Louise Brokaw and they had three children.
 Bryan worked as a tobacco broker and insurance salesman, farmed, and raised purebred livestock.